Ziad-Abaza/eLearnify/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 eLearnify is a comprehensive, scalable, and secure e-learning backend API built with Laravel.
 It provides features for managing courses, videos, quizzes, certificates, users, and roles with dedicated APIs for administrators, instructors, and learners.
+This project now includes a frontend powered by **Vue.js** and **Tailwind CSS**, making it ready to be used as a full-stack solution for online education platforms.

 ---